haproxytech/vmware-haproxy/docs/virtual-ip-config.md

 This HAProxy appliance is designed to allow HAProxy to load balance traffic across a range of Virtual IPs (VIP).
 This uses a capability of Linux called AnyIP which allows the appliance to respond to all IP addresses within specified ranges.

 This capability works in symbiosis with HAProxy and the external control plane managing HAProxy configuration.
+In the case of vSphere with Tanzu, the Supervisor Cluster is that control plane.
 The external control plane manages a pool of IPs that it can allocate to various services.
 When a new service is defined, the external control plane configures HAProxy with a frontend definition containing an IP it allocates from the pool, which should - if everything is correctly configured - fall within a VIP range defined using AnyIP.

 ## How does AnyIP work?